-Puerto Rico’s vibrancy has piqued your interest to pack up your laptop and work in full color, but you have some questions about making it happen.
+If Puerto Rico’s vibrancy has piqued your interest but you still have some questions about remote work, we've got you covered.

-We’ve got you covered.
-From connectivity to renting a car, find answers to common remote work questions here.
+From connectivity to renting a car, find answers to common questions about remote work in Puerto Rico here.

 Do U.S. citizens need a visa to work from Puerto Rico?